narudolDol/install-ag-grid/README.md

 ## Step 3: Set the License Key
-If you are using ag-Grid Enterprise, set your license key in the project’s .env file by adding this line:
+If you are using AG-Grid Enterprise, set your license key in the project’s .env file by adding this line:

 ```bash
 AG_GRID_LICENSE_KEY=YOUR_LICENSE_KEY
 ```

-## Step 4: Use ag-Grid
+## Step 4: Use AG-Grid

 ```bash
 <template>